mesosphere/dcos-commons/docs/pages/developer-guide.md

 ## Integration tests

 Within the context of the SDK, integration tests validate expected service behavior in a DC/OS cluster.
 The library that provides the majority of the functionality required to write such tests is called [shakedown](https://github.com/dcos/shakedown).
 Shakedown provides capabilities that make it easy to perform service operations such as install, uninstall, configuration update, software upgrade, rollback, and pod restart.
 As with unit tests, these tests are run against every pull request and failures blocks merges.
-The hello-world framework provides [some example integration tests](https://github.com/mesosphere/dcos-commons/blob/master/frameworks/helloworld/tests/test_sanity.py).
+The helloworld framework provides [some example integration tests](https://github.com/mesosphere/dcos-commons/blob/master/frameworks/helloworld/tests/test_sanity.py).

 You can run integration tests manually using `py.test`.
 The integration tests assume you have a running DC/OS cluster, and have